 rm -rf ~/.config/terminator

-Downgrade from PPA to Default Repository
+Downgrade from the PPA to Ubuntu’s Repository Package

 sudo add-apt-repository --remove ppa:gnome-terminator/ppa -y